markr07/dcc-ex.github.io/docs/about/contributing/website/getting-started.rst

 =================

 Refer to the :doc:`/about/contributing/software` page, in particular the section related to :ref:`about/contributing/software:Python 3.x` and :ref:`VSCode <about/contributing/software:Recommended editor (VSCode)>` for the software necessary to contribute to the documentation.

+There are a number of possible ways to do this but the instructions below rely on:

+* Cloning the repository on GitHub
+* Using **GitHub Desktop** to download the repository to your PC
+* Opening the repository in **VSCode**
+* Making your changes
+* Previewing your changes on your PC
+* Using **GitHub Desktop** to push your changes back to your clone of the Repository on GitHub
+* Creating a *pull request* to send your changes for review

+you will periodically need to

 GitHub Pages, sphinx, and reStructuredText
 ==========================================